“Conspiracy theorists concentrate their time

 "The new America… is fast becoming a vast

-ghetto in which all of us, conservative and
+ghetto in which all of us,

 progressives, are being bled dry by a relatively tiny